AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer.md

 You can create streams for Dialogues or [Conversational Forms](/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/conversational-flow-overview.md){target="_blank"}.
 In this example, we'll create one for a Dialogue.

-1. After you've [created your Dialogue](/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/create-a-dialogue.md){target="_blank"}, click the **Stream Designer** tab.
+1. After you've [created your Dialogue](/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/create-a-dialogue.md){target="_blank"}, click the **[!UICONTROL Stream Designer]** tab.

    ![](assets/stream-designer-6.png)

-1. Drag and drop the Question card.
+1. Drag and drop the [!UICONTROL Question] card.

    ![](assets/stream-designer-7.png)

-1. Under Chatbot Response, word your question how you'd like.
+1. Under [!UICONTROL Chatbot Response], word your question how you'd like.

    ![](assets/stream-designer-8.png)